No. 21 Oregon downs Stanford 73-56 for 8th straight win

 EUGENE, Ore.
-(AP) — Chris Duarte scored 23 points and No. 21 Oregon defeated Stanford 73-56 on Saturday night for its eighth straight win.
+(AP) — Senior guard Chris Duarte scored 23 points and No. 21 Oregon defeated Stanford 73-56 on Saturday night for its eighth straight win.

 Eugene Omoruyi added 15 points, and LJ Figueroa had 13 points and 12 rebounds.
 Eric Williams scored 12 for the Ducks (8-1, 3-0 Pac-12).